 Iron and cortisol: critically important sidekicks for hypothyroid patients

 Now while it’s true that certain genetic thyroid mutations like the DIO1 gene mutation can result in problems converting T4 to T3, this real mutation issue is definitely not always the case for the majority who have had problems raising NDT or T3 and notice “hyper-like symptoms”.

-What do we notice if cortisol is not where it should be when raising NDT or T3?
+What do we notice if cortisol is not where it should be when raising a T3-containing thyroid medication?

-But my cortisol and iron are great, yet I’m still having problems when raising NDT or T3!
+But my cortisol and iron are great, yet I’m still having problems when raising T4/T3, T3, or NDT!